sravanikd/Node-notes/README.md

 # Why is it so good at creating backend?
 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

+### Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+To explain this:

 ## I/O model-application
 communication from our node application to other things inside of the internet of things.It could be a database, read/write req. for example, google maps---for apps like these, they need to take an input and give back an output which takes time.